jonathancraddock/bolt-config/bolt-july2019.md

 sudo php composer-setup.php
 ```

-^-- note that earlier NodeRED install created a .config folder with very restricted permissions, and composer wouldn't install without the `sudo`, but I'd be concerned this may cause problems later.
+^-- note that earlier NodeRED install had created a .config folder with limited permissions, and Composer wouldn't install without the `sudo`, but I'd be concerned this may cause problems later.

 >See note above!!
 When running `composer update` in a later step, I found it was unable to write to its own cache folder in my home folder, since `.composer` was now owned by root.
 (Presumably a result of the earlier `sudo` command?)
-Reset ownwership of folder as follows, and it now runs correctly.
+Reset ownership of folder as follows, and it now runs correctly.
 >
 >```bash
 >sudo chown jonathan:jonathan -R ~/.composer